davidtheclark/scalable-css-reading-list/README.md

 # A Scalable CSS Reading List

-Things to read (or watch) that address these two questions: **What is scalable CSS?** and **How do we write scalable CSS?**
+A list of things to read or watch that address these two questions: **What is scalable CSS?** and **How do we create scalable CSS?**

 By *scalable CSS*, I mean CSS that is
 - capable of remaining effective, coherent, extendable, and maintainable as projects grow over time
 - capable of being understood and worked on by any number of different people in a consistent, systematic way

 Included are resources that articulate key principles and practices.
+The list is restricted to the articles that I consider the most *important* to read -- that is, the best explanations (of which I'm aware) for different approaches to the problems.

 **If you know of a resource that should be added, please share!
 File an issue or a pull request.**

+(There are plenty of other problems related to CSS: understanding how it works, using specific properties, accomplishing specific styles, achieving responsive design, boosting performance, etc. This list is strictly focused on the problem of creating scalable CSS.)

+*None of the sections present any kind of "ranking" or "suggested reading order."
+Just read them all.*

 ## Articles